aikonbrasil/web/_posts/2021-05-15-testbed-industrialprotocol-wireless.md

 /dev/sda1	/home/lut/extdrive	vfat 	user,rw
 ```

-Now the external hard drive can be used by any user with write and read rights, it can be mounted with a simple ´´´ mount extdrive  ´´´ (extdrive is a folder that you created in the path of your wish)
+Now the external hard drive can be used by any user with write and read rights, it can be mounted with a simple `mount extdrive` (extdrive is a folder that you created in the path of your wish)